FarukExpress/admin-ninja-docs/docs/src/guide/button.md

 :::

 ::: info Icon Buttons
 Just add an extra props `icon` to add and icon.
-For example: `icon="heroicons-outline:newspaper"`.
+For example: `icon="ph-outline:newspaper"`.
 You can use `iconPosition="right"` props to move the icon on the right side.
 :::